A. J. McCarron: Houston Texans

 On March 20, 2019, McCarron signed a one-year contract with the Houston Texans.
-In the regular-season finale against the Tennessee Titans, McCarron recorded his first start since the 2015 season since the Texans were already locked into the #4 seed in the AFC and sat most of their starters as a result.
-During the game, McCarron threw for 225 yards and an interception and rushed for 39 yards and a touchdown in the 35–14 loss.
+In the regular-season finale against the Tennessee Titans, McCarron recorded his first start since the 2015 season since the Texans were already locked into the #4-seed in the AFC and sat most of their starters as a result.
+McCarron finished the 35–14 loss with 225 passing yards and an interception to go along with 39 rushing yards and a touchdown in the 35–14 loss.

 On March 30, 2020, McCarron re-signed with the Texans.
-He briefly entered the Week 14 matchup against the Chicago Bears after starter Deshaun Watson hurt his elbow, but McCarron was sacked on his lone play for a turnover on downs.
+He briefly entered the Week 14 matchup against the Bears after starter Deshaun Watson hurt his elbow, but McCarron was sacked on his lone play for a turnover on downs.
 The Texans went on to lose on the road by a score of 36–7.
-During the regular-season finale against the Tennessee Titans, McCarron came into the game during the second quarter and threw a single pass for 20 yards in the 41–38 loss.
+During the regular-season finale against the Titans, McCarron came into the game during the second quarter and threw a single pass for 20 yards in the 41–38 loss.

 Atlanta Falcons

 On April 30, 2021, McCarron signed a one-year contract with the Atlanta Falcons.
-He suffered a torn ACL in the Week 2 preseason game against the Miami Dolphins and was placed on season-ending injured reserve.
+He suffered a torn ACL in the Week 2 preseason game against the Miami Dolphins and was placed on season-ending injured reserve, ending his season before it even started.

 St. Louis BattleHawks

-On November 15, 2022, McCarron was drafted by the St. Louis BattleHawks of the XFL.
+On November 15, 2022, McCarron was selected by the St. Louis BattleHawks of the XFL.
+He later signed a contract with the team, worth between $100,000 to $200,000 a season.
 McCarron quickly became a breakout star for the Battlehawks after two consecutive comeback victories in the first two weeks of the 2023 season.
 In a postgame interview, McCarron stated he chose to play in the XFL rather than take a more lucrative position as an NFL backup in order to give himself more on-camera playing time so his children could watch him play, which prompted XFL co-owner Dwayne Johnson to praise McCarron for his choice.

+In his final game of the 2023 regular season, McCarron went 28-of-35 on the day, throwing for 420 yards and six touchdowns — the yardage and touchdowns the most in a single game by an XFL passer in league history.
+He also set a league record for single-season touchdown passes with 24 that year.

+Following the season, McCarron indicated that he was open to opportunities to return to the NFL, saying, "I'm not done playing."
+He was released from his contract on September 23, 2023.

+Cincinnati Bengals (second stint)

+On September 23, 2023, the Bengals signed McCarron to their practice squad.
+On December 4, he was signed to the active roster.

+McCarron saw his first in-season action with the Bengals in Week 14 against the Indianapolis Colts, relieving starting quarterback Jake Browning during the third quarter after Browning exited the game for a thumb injury.
+McCarron completed one pass before Browning returned to the game the following drive.

+McCarron requested and was granted his release on February 14, 2024.